Azure/Enterprise-Scale/docs/reference/Readme.md

 # Reference Implementation

-Enterprise-scale reference implementation is rooted in the principle that **Everything in Azure is a resource**.
-All reference customers scenarios leverage native **Azure Resource Manager (ARM)** to describe and manage their resources as part of their target state architecture at scale.
+Enterprise-scale reference implementation is rooted in the principle that **Everything in Azure is a Resource**.
+All reference customers scenarios leverage native **Azure Resource Manager (ARM)** to describe and manage their Resources as part of their target state architecture at scale.

-Enable security, logging, networking, and any other plumbing needed for landing zones (i.e. Subscriptions) autonomously through policy enforcement.
-Companys will deploy the Azure environment with ARM templates to create the necessary structure for management and networking to declare a desired goal state.
-All scenarios will apply the principle of "Policy Driven Governance" to deploy all necessary platform resources for a landing zone using policy.
-For example, deploying a Key Vault to store platform-level secrets in the management subscription instead of scripting the template deployment to deploy Key Vault, the Enterprise-Scale based reference implementation will have a policy definition that deploys the Key Vault in a prescriptive manner using a policy assignment at the management subscription scope.
-The core benefits of a policy-driven approach are manyfold but the most significant include:
+Enable security, logging, networking, and any other plumbing needed for Landing Zones (i.e. Subscriptions) autonomously through policy enforcement.
+Companies will deploy the Azure environment with ARM templates to create the necessary structure for management and networking to declare a desired goal state.
+All scenarios will apply the principle of "Policy Driven Governance" to deploy all necessary platform Resources for a Landing Zone using policy.
+For example, deploying a Key Vault to store platform-level secrets in the management Subscription instead of scripting the template deployment to deploy Key Vault, the Enterprise-Scale based reference implementation will have a policy definition that deploys the Key Vault in a prescriptive manner using a policy assignment at the management Subscription scope.
+The core benefits of a policy-driven approach are many, but the most significant include:

-* Platform can provide an orchestration capability to bring target resources (in this case a subscription) to a desired goal state.
+* Platform can provide an orchestration capability to bring target Resources (in this case a subscription) to a desired goal state.
-* Continuous conformance to ensure all platform-level resources are compliant.
-Because the platform is aware of the goal state, the platform can assist by monitoring and remediating the resources throughout the life-cycle of the resource.
+* Continuous conformance to ensure all platform-level Resources are compliant.
+Because the platform is aware of the goal state, the platform can assist by monitoring and remediation of Resources throughout the life-cycle of the Resource.
 * Platform enables autonomy regardless of the customer's scale point.

 ## File -> New -> Region